zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 We'll need our disk image to be a little larger than 5G so it has room for the GPT headers.

-So, do the following in the [Chromium OS chroot](http://www.chromium.org/chromium-os/developer-guide#TOC-Create-a-chroot):
+So, do the following in the [ChromiumOS chroot](http://www.chromium.org/chromium-os/developer-guide#TOC-Create-a-chroot):

 ```none